tonusp/NaNo2016/A_Book_of_Changes.md

 "Behold, the Crown of Charlemagne!"

 A wave of noise filled the chamber: astonishment, questions, protests, some laughter and ridicule.
-Some of the members left their seats and pressed forward to see more closely, others pushing against them to leave the chamber, others calling for the President to put a stop to this, to security to throw these intruders outside.
+Some of the members left their seats and pressed forward to see more closely what was happening at the front of the hall, others pushing against them in an effort to leave the chamber, others calling for the President to put a stop to this, to call security to throw these intruders outside.

-Joseph ignored them all, turned to Jade Clarke of Basildon in Essex, raised the high and placed it reverently on her head.
+Joseph ignored them all, turned to Jade Clarke of Basildon in Essex, raised the Crown high and placed it reverently on her head.
 "And behold the True Heir of Charlemagne: the Empress Jade!"

 # Chapter Twenty-Six     The Empire begins to gather

 News media, radio, television, online and social media, carried the news within seconds to every part of the world.
 Jade and the others were mobbed by reporters as they left the Parliament Building to get into their cars and drive to their hotel.
-Joseph gave the briefest of press conferences, as photographers tried to push forwards and take pictures of this bizarre group of political activists, and especially of the young woman who had just been declared Empress - of what?
+Joseph gave the briefest of press conferences, as photographers tried to push forward and take pictures of this bizarre group of political activists, and especially of the young woman who had just been declared Empress - of what?
 The Holy Roman Empire?
 All over the world news editors and members of the general public were frantically googling, and skimming through long articles on Wikipedia.
 None of it seemed to make any sense.

 But in the following days, as Joseph and Jade were interviewed again and again, their faces and words beamed across a fascinated world, opinion began to be formed.
 There were of course many, chiefly those who had the strongest vested interests in the status quo, who branded them as insane.
 Dangerous criminals, potential terrorists, anarchists or worse, who should be locked up before they could do any real harm, and the key thrown away.
 This chorus was much less than it would have been, had Marduk's news empire with its old editorial policy still been functioning.
 Without doubt those newspapers and networks would have led the hue and cry against them.
 Since they had fallen silent, there were fewer places where that hysterical outcry could be heard.

 Others were more reflective.
 These were the commentators who agreed that there were serious problems in the way the nations had come to govern themselves, and to manage their dealings with their neighbours.
 Democracy had become dangerously sick - many said it was even dead, sacrificed on the altar of Mammon.
 Where Truth also had been slain, and popular education no longer taught people to think for themselves and discern what was true and false, how could Democracy not also fall victim.
 No doubt heroic measures were needed, to try and reanimate that which had been slain.
 But could those measures possibly include the reviving of anything as ancient, strange and foreign as this thing that was being called the Holy Roman Empire?

 Yet, that Crown, the image of which had become an icon instantly recognizable anywhere in the world, had a strange compulsion.
 It was a true icon, because no one could look at it without their heart-and-mind being moved.
 Those who hated the good, found the image repellent, they longed to see the Crown ground under foot, destroyed.
-Those who were lovers of what was true and good felt themselves moved, drawn to it.
+Those who were lovers of what was true and good felt themselves moved, drawn towards it with fascination, and a desire to see the triumph of what it stood for.
 These were the third class of witnesses to the events of those days, the ones who were immediately thrilled and won over by the Proclamation and Invitation to be part of that new movement.

 After the Brexit vote, there had been a petition demanding that those British citizens who had wished to Remain part of the European Union, should be allowed to apply for European citizenship.
 It was of course a pipe-dream: how could anyone be a citizen, where they were not a taxpayer?
 The new Empire was different.
 It had no territory as yet, no Government or economy.
 Therefore it invited and encouraged people, organizations, institutions - yes, and nations and governments - to align with it, to affiliate, to declare that as far as possible and as soon as possible, they would become members of the Empire.